simh/simh/Visual Studio Projects/0ReadMe_Projects.txt

 Network devices are capable of using pthreads to enhance their performance.
 To realize these benefits, you must build the desire simulator with USE_READER_THREAD defined.
-The relevant simulators which have network support are all of the VAX simulators and the PDP11 simulator.
+The relevant simulators which have network support are all of the VAX simulators, the PDP11 simulator and the various PDP10 simulators.

 Additionally, simulators which contain devices that use the asynchronous APIs in sim_disk.c and sim_tape.c can also achieve greater performance by